kashmir96/osoappliance/content/directory/appliance-repair-technicians/menzies-group.md

 categories: ["New Zealand"]
 tags: ["Timaru"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/menzies-group.webp
+ image: /img/laundryappliance/289.webp
- alt: 'Logo for Menzies Group the New Zealand from Timaru'
+ alt: 'NewZealand from menziesgroup'
 ---

 # Menzies Group is an Appliance Repair Technician Company operating in Timaru, New Zealand.